-Version 2.1 to 3.0 ARCI 4/3/04 NAPRA 4/3/04: Modify rule language
+Version 2.1 to3.0 ARCI 4/3/04 NAPRA 4/3/04: Amended and modified rule language; Rule topic was renumbered from ARCI025-030

-Version 6.1 to 6.2 ARCI Meeting of the Members 3/24/2016 Amended ARCI-011-025, Language pertaining to Medical Labeling
+Version 6.1 to 6.2 ARCI Meeting of the Members 3/24/2016 Amended ARCI-025-025, Language pertaining to Medical Labeling

-ARCI-011-030 Physical Inspection of Horses
+ARCI-025-030 Physical Inspection of Horses

-- A. Assessment of Racing Condition - (1) Every horse entered to participate in an official race shall be subjected to a veterinary inspection prior to starting in the race for which it is entered. - (2) The inspection shall be conducted by the official veterinarian or the racing veterinarian. - (3) The agency or the association employing the examining veterinarian(s) should provide a staffing level of not less than 2 veterinarians. - (4) The trainer of each horse or a representative of the trainer must present the horse for inspection as required by the examining veterinarian.
-Horses presented for examination must have bandages removed; the legs must be clean.
-Prior to examination horses may not be placed in ice nor shall any device or substance be applied that impedes veterinary clinical assessment. - (5) The assessment of a horse's racing condition shall include: - (a) Proper identification of each horse inspected; - (b) Observation of each horse in motion; - (c) Manual palpation and passive flexion of both forelimbs; - (d) Visual inspection of the entire horse and assessment of overall condition; - (e) Clinical observation in the paddock and saddling area, during the parade to post and at the starting gate, during the running of the race, and following the race until the horse has exited the race track; and. - (f) Any other inspection deemed necessary by the official veterinarian and/or the racing veterinarian. - (6) The official veterinarian and/or the racing veterinarian shall maintain a permanent continuing health and racing soundness record of each horse inspected. - (7) The official veterinarian and/or the racing veterinarian are authorized access to any and all horses housed on association grounds regardless of entry status. - (8) If, prior to starting, a horse is determined to be unfit for competition, or if the veterinarian is unable to make a determination of racing soundness, the veterinarian will recommend to the Stewards the horse be scratched. - (9) Horses scratched upon the recommendation of the official veterinarian and/or the racing veterinarian are to be placed on the Veterinarian's List. - B. Veterinarian's List
+A. Assessment of Racing Condition

+- (1) Every horse entered to participate in an official race shall be subjected to a veterinary inspection prior to starting in the race for which it is entered. - (2) The inspection shall be conducted by the official veterinarian or the racing veterinarian, or if necessary the association veterinarian. - (3) The assessment of a horse's racing condition shall include: - (a) Proper identification of each horse inspected; - (b) Clinical observation of each horse in motion during a warm-up mile, during the post parade, during the running of the race, and following the race until the horse has exited the race track; - (c) Visual inspection of the entire horse and assessment of overall condition; and, (d) - (e) Any other inspection deemed necessary by the official veterinarian and/or the racing veterinarian including but not limited to manual palpation and/or manipulation of the limbs. - (4) The official veterinarian and/or the racing veterinarian shall maintain a permanent, continuing health and racing soundness record of each horse inspected. - (5) The official veterinarian and/or the racing veterinarian are authorized access to any and all horses housed on the association grounds regardless of entry status.

+- (6) If, prior to starting, a horse is determined to be unfit for competition, the veterinarian will recommend to the judges the horse be scratched. - (7) Horses scratched upon the recommendation of the official veterinarian and/or the racing veterinarian are to be placed on the Veterinarians' List

+B. Veterinarian's List